Lancaster, Texas: Local government

 Lancaster is a voluntary member of the North Central Texas Council of Governments, the purpose of which is to co-ordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.

 State and national representation

 Lancaster is located in Texas' 30th congressional district of the U.S. House of Representatives and is represented by Democrat Jasmine Crockett.
 In the Texas Legislature, Lancaster is in District 23 of the Texas Senate, represented by Democrat Royce West.
-In the Texas House of Representatives, the city is part of District 109, which is represented by Democrat Carl Sherman, Sr.
+In the Texas House of Representatives, the city is part of District 109, which is represented by Democrat Aicha Davis.